aspeer/pm-ExtUtils-Git/README.md

 **perlcritic**

-Run perlcritic across all Perl files in the distribution MANIFEST and report results
+Run perlcritic across all Perl files in the distribution MANIFEST and report results.
+Requires Perl::Critic from CPAN to be installed

 **perltidy**

 Run perltidy across all Perl files in the distribution MANIFEST.
-Requires [PerlyTidy::SubSort](https://github.com/aspeer/pm-PerlTidy-SubSort)
+Requires Perl::Tidy from CPAN to be installed.

 **perlver**